 - The nopale pad is a part of the Opuntia ficus-indica cactus, which also produces prickly pears.

-- Much loved Mexican dishes include queso panela, huevos con nopales, and tacos de nopales – all use nopales as a common ingredient.
+- Much loved Mexican dishes include huevos con nopales and tacos de nopales – both use nopales as a common ingredient.
+They are also delicious combined with queso panela cheese in salads.

 - Nopales are gaining popularity in the United States and Europe thanks to the health benefits offered.